Top 5 Filters or Rules for an Organized Inbox

 For instance, every time you get a notification that someone booked a new consultation, you forward the email to your virtual assistant so they can look up the company, perform an online search, and send you some notes.

 Instead of manually forwarding the email, you can create a filter or rule so the notification emails from your booking system are automatically forwarded to your assistant.

 Not only does this save you the work of forwarding the email, but your assistant no longer has to wait for you to forward the email to them.
 As soon as the message comes into your inbox, it’s forwarded to your assistant who can begin to work on it immediately.

 For more tips on managing your inbox, check out my blog post, How to Avoid Email Inbox Overload.

 And once you’ve mastered email filters and rules, you can save even more time by adding Zapier automations to eliminate other manual steps.

-If you’d like to explore these options and see how Zapier can save you time and manual steps, schedule a free consultation to learn more about my services.
+If you’d like to explore these options and see how Zapier can save you time and manual steps, schedule a Discovery Call with me to get started.